-For fungal oleaginous microorganisms is very important reach at least 80-100g-glucose/L in hydrolysate to produce 18-22g-DCW/L and 12g-lipids/L, here a key point whereas several papers report 36g-biomass/L and 18-20g-lipids/L[27,93,94], is truth that around 10g-glucose/L, yield overall 3±0.5g-DCW/L, however increase to 100g-glucose/L and produce 30±5g-DCW/L, this is a surpassed and no reproducible or repeatable result.
+For fungal oleaginous microorganisms is very important reach at least 80-100g-glucose/L in hydrolysate to produce 18-22g-DCW/L and 12g-lipids/L, here a key point whereas several papers report 36g-biomass/L and 18-20g-lipids/L[27,93,94], is truth that around 10g-glucose/L, yield overall 3±0.5g-DCW/L, however increase to 100g-glucose/L and produce 30±5g-DCW/L, this is a surpassed and no reproducible or repeatable result, in several fermentations where we determine kinetics parameters (data no shown) resulted in 23±1.5g-DCW/L, this is similar results obtained by Zhao et. al. 2017, as the last advance published with oleaginous fungi Mortierella isabellina.